How to Grow and Care for Variegated Triangle Leaf Fig Indoors

 How to Propagate Variegated Triangle Leaf Fig from stem cuttings

-Take non-woody stem or stem-tip cuttings about 6 in. long from a healthy Variegated Triangle Leaf Fig. Strip off the lower leaves from the cutting and retain 2-3 leaves on top.
+Take non-woody stem or stem-tip cuttings about 6 inches long from a healthy Variegated Triangle Leaf Fig. Strip off the lower leaves from the cutting and retain 2-3 leaves on top.

 Allow the sap to dry and then dip the lower cut end cutting in a rooting hormone to hasten rooting.